 Keio University

-Ancient History of Personnel: Ancient Japan Seen from the Ritsuryo Official System
+Ancient History of Personnel Management: Ancient Japan Seen Through the Ritsuryo Official System

 Writer Profile